Updated version adopted by the EERI Board of Directors: December 14, 2021

 EERI Policy Position

 During the early to mid twentieth century school buildings were commonly constructed out of unreinforced masonry (URM).
 This structural type has inherent, life-threatening vulnerabilities to earthquake ground shaking.
-URM buildings have collapsed or suffered major damage in numerous earthquakes in the United States and throughout the world, leading to many casualties.
+URM buildings have collapsed or suffered major damage in numerous earthquakes in the US and throughout the world, leading to many casualties.

 Legislatures, school districts, and school boards in regions with high and moderate earthquake hazard should: